Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d’Estournel 1981 93p

 Tasted in June 2022.
 This vintage looked sensational before harvest, and many wine people in Bordeaux expected a repeat of 1961.
 Unfortunately, it rained a lot during the entire crop.
-However, several properties managed in some way to produce splendid wines, and Cos was one of them.
-Powerful with a strong backbone, mineral, great structure, delicate balance, complexity and length, and long finish.
-It can easily keep for 10-15 more years.
+However, several properties somehow managed to produce splendid wines, and Cos was one of them.
+Robust with a strong backbone, Mineral, great structure, delicate balance, complexity and length, and long finish.
+It can easily be kept for 10-15 more years.

 Cos d’Estournel 1977 88p